jasonruesch/xlifftranslate/README.md

 #### Options
 - `--i18nPath` specify the directory where the xliff files are found
-- `--verbose` adds verbose output with translations.
+- `--verbose "true"` adds verbose output with translations.
 - `--ignoreText "ignoreme ignoremetoo"` ignores the specified strings with default delimiter " ".
 - `--ignoreDelimiter " "` Specify the delimiter for the --ignoreText option
 - `--skipDifferent "true"` Skip translations of strings where source and target don't match.